mobm65/Educational-Attainment---PDA-Project/README.md

 This data trying to show a correlation between students ambitions to attend 3rd Level and their G3 maths grades is not successful.
 Because this is a secondary school most students attending would intend to attend third level.
 It seems that in the Portugese educational system it is normal to leave at 15 if you are not planning 3rd level.
 Therefore it is safe to assume that those who go to secondary want to go to third level even if their grades do not make that a likely outcome.

+I then created two further plots for each variable.
+The sources which helped me construct my plots are listed above.
+I plotted a normal distribution and a histogram for each variable; Mothers' education, Fathers' education, absences and G3, the final score each of the 359 recieved in maths in the year of the study.

+Having run the complete file I realise that I have used the same code for the real dataset and the simulated dataset to perform some statistical analyses so my results are the same.
+I will try to modify the code to have the simulated data resemble the other not match it.